 Read our full Infamous: First Light review

 While Days Gone was divisive when it launched in 2019, it’s still worth checking out, especially now that many of its technical issues have been ironed out.
 It offers a rewarding survival gameplay loop, with an expansive open world to explore, along with excellent performances from its characters.
 It doesn’t necessarily do anything new from a gameplay perspective, but it’s gorgeous and fun to mess around in.
 Taking out huge hordes of zombies (Freakers) is immensely satisfying — even if you’ve experienced it before in other games.
-Despite its criticisms, Days Gone has a solid foundation that will likely be expanded upon in a possible sequel.
+Despite its criticisms, Days Gone has a solid foundation.
+You can also pick this game up on PC as of May 18, 2021.

 Read our full Days Gone review

 The Yakuza franchise has been around for well over a decade, but if you’re just entering it for the first time, the prequel Yakuza 0 is a great place to start.
 Set in the ‘80s, the game sees protagonist Kiryu in his early days of organized crime, pulled into a conspiracy of which he never intended to be a part.

 In classic Yakuza fashion, Yakuza 0 mixes dramatic storytelling and melee combat with bizarre, surreal mini-games and side activities.
 If you want to run a cabaret club or purchase real estate to grow your income, you can do so, and you can even visit telephone clubs to talk to women in the hopes of getting a date.